Psychiatric Mental Health Nurse Practitioner Post Graduate Certificate

 The application cycle is now open for the fall 2023 cohort and will close on February 15, 2023.

-Admissions decisions are made based upon the quality of the application and the number of available slots in the program desired.
+Admission decisions are made based upon the quality of the application and the number of available slots in the concentration desired.
 Please read the following instructions carefully.

 Complete the Florida Atlantic University GradCAS Application.
 Due to a high volume of applications and the time needed to receive and process transcripts and application fees, the application may take up to 2 weeks to complete.
 Costs of the application are the responsibility of the applicant.

 GradCAS is the centralized application service for students applying to the nurse practitioner concentrations.
 You will submit your application, supplemental materials listed under admissions requirements, and request a letter of reference through GradCAS.
 All documents must be received in GradCAS by the published application deadline.
 Please note: You will request the letter of reference electronically in GradCAS.
 Be prepared with a reference name and current e-mail address.
 GradCAS requires their own set of official transcripts.

 All admission requirements must be completed before the application deadline.
 Applications with missing documents/transcripts by the due date are considered incomplete.
 Incomplete applications will not be considered.

 Required supplementary admission materials will include:

 - Philosophy of Nursing Essay(link to guidelines)